RobbyB97/python-projects/pytext/README.md

 ### PyText
- > This is a simple text editor program I am creating as a personal project.
+ > This is a simple text editor.
+Can write, save and load files.